Ever wondered if horses can munch on corn? You’re not alone. It’s a question that pops up in many horse owners’ minds.

 Can Horses Eat Corn?

-Corn is rich in energy, which can be great for hardworking horses.
+It’s rich in energy, which can be great for hardworking horses.
 It’s tasty, too, so most horses love it.
-But there are a few things to watch out for.

-First, corn has a lot of starch.
-Too much starch can mess with a horse’s digestion.
 It can cause colic or even laminitis, which are serious problems.
 So, you need to feed corn in moderation.

 Corn is also high in calories.
-If your horse isn’t very active, it might gain too much weight, which is not good either.
+If your horse isn’t active, it might gain too much weight, which is not good either.

 There’s also the risk of mycotoxins, toxins that fungi produce.
 Corn can sometimes be contaminated with these; they’re bad news for horses.
-Make sure you’re getting your corn from a reliable source.

 If you decide to feed corn, mix it with other feeds.
 This helps balance out the nutrients.
 Always start with small amounts to see how your horse reacts.